Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms

 \section{Tools for the analysis of QARS}

 We closed \refsec{proof_techniques} with the question:

-This section develops criteria of this kind.\\
+This section develops criteria of this kind.

-If the result $\sem \mm$ of computing $\m$ is well defined, the next natural question is how to compute it: does it exist a strategy $\reds \ \subseteq \ \red$ whose limit is guaranteed to be $\sem \mm$?
-More generally: does it exists a strategy $\reds \ \subseteq \ \red$ whose limit is guaranteed to be a maximal element of $\wLim(\m)$, if it exist?
+If the result $\sem \mm$ of computing $\m$ is well defined, the next natural question is how to compute it: does there exist a strategy $\reds \ \subseteq \ \red$ whose limit is guaranteed to be $\sem \mm$?
+More generally: does there exist a strategy $\reds \ \subseteq \ \red$ whose limit is guaranteed to be a maximal element of $\wLim(\m)$, if it exists?

 We introduce some tools to help in this analysis.
 Our focus is on properties which can be expressed by \emph{local conditions}.